akaron/kubeadm_aws/README.md

 Change the `worker2` to appropriate value (while `terraform apply` you should able to see which node's ip address has beed updated, that should be the new EC2 instance).

-For controlplane group, need to update the certificate (use the script in the task "Get the certificate for other controlplane..." in `20-cp1-kubeadm_init-playbook.yml`, and copy the result to `ansible/join-cert`).
-Once done, run

 **NOTE: haven't test the following part for newer version of k8s cluster**

-To re-join a controlplane require more works.
+To re-join a controlplane require also update the certificate.
 Assume the node `cp1` is still the original one:
 ```
 cd /vagrant/ansible
 ansible -i inventory --become -m command -a 'kubeadm init phase upload-certs --upload-certs' cp1